 Opening hours: Daily 10am to 5pm (except for Christmas Day)

 Auckland Art Gallery Toi o Tāmaki, the home of the visual arts in New Zealand.
 Explore their collection of more than 15,000 artworks.
-There is a Creative Learning Centre for the kids and drop in family sessions on Saturday afternoons.
+There is a Creative Learning Centre for the kids.
+Usually the gallery has free activities in the school holidays for children too..
 There is a cafe on site, cloakroom, drinking fountains and change tables.